Skip to Main Content

 Data Security & Records Retention Program data ownership table

-Data Security Executive Council
+Data Governance Executive Council

 • Review deliverables from the Records Management Working Group and Data Owners Group, make decisions, and communicate decisions to the groups and campus.